1. Thou Shalt Engage In Regular Physical Exercise

 “Watching television is like taking black spray paint to your third eye.” – Bill Hicks

 It is hard to over-emphasise the importance of maintaining a healthy balanced diet.
 But what does that actually mean?
 Who on earth do you believe?
-There is so much differing opinion out there it’s hard to see the wood from the trees.
+There is so much differing opinion out there that it’s sometimes hard to see the wood for the trees.

-We know obesity is a risk factor for low testosterone, and having a lean body mass is associated with an increased testosterone, so it appears weight is an important determinant(6,7).
-However, there are plenty of healthy weight individuals having heart attacks and strokes.
-The cause is obviously multifactorial, but being of normal weight does not mean you are healthy.
+We know that obesity is a risk factor for low testosterone and that having a lean body mass is associated with an increased testosterone, so it appears that weight is an important determinant(6,7).
+However, there are still plenty of healthy weight individuals having heart attacks and strokes.
+The cause is obviously multifactorial, but being of normal a weight does not mean you are healthy.

 Cholesterol is the precursor to all of your steroid hormones, including testosterone.
-So, it makes perfect sense that you need to eat a diet high in natural fats(8,9,10,11).
+It therefore makes perfect sense that you need to eat a diet high in natural fats(8,9,10,11).
 Eggs are the perfect food source in my opinion.

 Protein is necessary for growth and repair which is facilitated by testosterone.
-If you don’t have enough protein in your diet, you disrupt the process which has a knock on effect on the HPG axis(12,13).
+If you don’t have enough protein in your diet, you disrupt the process, which then has a knock-on effect on the HPG axis(12,13).
 It turns out that carbohydrates are also necessary.
 As a rule of thumb, I’d stay away from refined sugars, I’d actually stay away from ANYTHING refined.

-Carbohydrates are especially important in resistance training, glycogen is stored within your muscles and the liver, when used, it needs to be replenished.
-Again, if you disrupt this system and don’t replenish glycogen stores, this has a knock-on effect on the HPG axis(14,15).
+Carbohydrates are especially important in resistance training as glycogen is stored within your muscles and the liver, when used, it needs to be replenished.
+Again, if you disrupt this system and don’t replenish your glycogen stores, this has a knock-on effect on the HPG axis(14,15).

 The problem is, we are not good at moderation.
-We are very good at excess, we are very good at choosing convenience – carbs are convenient, we eat way too many carbs, including breads, potatoes and pasta, for our requirements.
-I always advocate a high fat, low carb diet, just so people think twice before making their food choices.
+We are very good at excess, we are very good at choosing convenience – carbs are convenient, we eat way too many carbs for our requirements, including breads, potatoes and pasta.
+I have always advocated a high fat, low carb diet, just so that people think twice before making their food choices.

-Restoring testosterone and continuing to live in the same stressful manner that lowered your testosterone means you will STILL ultimately crash and burn.
+Restoring your testosterone and then continuing to live in the same stressful manner that lowered your testosterone in the first place, means that you will STILL ultimately crash and burn.
 It’s really difficult to tell someone to stop doing what they are doing and take a step back and reflect on why they feel different to their younger selves.
 The rationalisation process is a hard pill to swallow.

 The stress hormone cortisol is a catabolic hormone, testosterone is anabolic.
 You need both but, as always, it’s a matter of balance.
 If you place your body under too much repeated physical stress and not allow it sufficient time to recover, then that will have a negative impact on your testosterone levels(16).

 Again, the importance of sleep cannot be over-exaggerated.
-It’s a massive problem in this modern civilised world of perceived stress, noise, blue light exposure, alcohol etc. One must remember, testosterone is an anabolic hormone that exerts its effect when we are resting, so adequate sleep is pivotal to a healthy testosterone.
-The current consensus is that we need at least 5 hours sleep, but increasing hours increases testosterone.
-Sleeping more than 8 hours isn’t practical for most people, however, it’s a good target to aim for.
-Sleep hygiene is so important, not only for testosterone, but overall health(17,18,19,20).
-A recent study linked lack of sleep to an increased risk of dementia, which essentially means I’m ######!
+It’s a massive problem in this modern civilised world of perceived stress, noise, blue light exposure, alcohol etc. One must remember that testosterone is an anabolic hormone that exerts its effect when we are resting, so adequate sleep is pivotal to a healthy testosterone.
+The current consensus is that we need at least five hours sleep at night, but increasing hours increases testosterone.
+Sleeping for more than eight hours per night isn’t practical for most people, however, it’s a good target to aim for.
+Sleep hygiene is so important, not only for testosterone, but also for overall health(17,18,19,20).
+A recent study linked lack of sleep to an increased risk of dementia, which essentially means I’m #&%$#”!